Afra107/Research-Lab-Website/README.md

 # Research Lab Website Project

 ## Overview
 This repository contains the source code and documentation for the Research Lab Website project.
 The project focuses on the development of a robust and efficient website for a research lab, incorporating modern web development frameworks and database management techniques.
-Below is a summary of the project's progress, achievements, challenges, and modifications to the initial project plan.
+Below is a summary of the project:

 ## Entity-Relationship Diagram (ERD)
 ![image](https://github.com/Afra107/Research-Lab-Website/assets/113014706/3d39e6a8-7dc1-491f-88ab-3c1713ecc995)